Oct. 18 – We went to the gardens today. We took a cab.

-The driver was a pleasant young man who was coming to America to work on a cruise ship.
+The driver was a very nice young man who was coming to America to work on a cruise ship.
 We had a pleasant chat with him and wished him well on his adventure in America.

 The gardens are on the side of a mountain on land donated by Cecil Rhodes when he died in 1902.
 It is a beautiful place and worth a visit any time you happen to be passing through Cape Town and have a few hours to spare.